pdnt/rz-infrastructure-ecs/README.md

 DOMAIN_NAME=[Replace me with your domain name.
-For example: www.pablodip.me] RDS_ENDPOINT=[Replace me with the RDS Endpoint] RDS_DB_NAME=[Replace me with the name of the RDS Database] RDS_MASTER_USERNAME=[Replace me with the name of the RDS Database username] RDS_DB_PASSWORD=[Replace me with the name of the RDS Database password]
+For example: www.pablodip.me] RDS_ENDPOINT=[Replace me with the RDS Endpoint] RDS_DB_NAME=[Replace me with the name of the RDS Database] RDS_MASTER_USERNAME=azeezs
+RDS_DB_PASSWORD=azeezs123
 ```
+> Note: The RDS password is insecure.
+This Docker image was built just for demonstration purposes.
+> Credential Access consists of techniques for stealing credentials like account names and passwords.
+Read more about the techniques used to obtain credentials here: [MITRE ATT&CK](https://attack.mitre.org/tactics/TA0006/)

 The second file will be named ***terraform.tfvars*** and will assign values to all of our Terraform variables.
 Fill in the empty variables with the values specific to your deployment.

 ```
 # VPC variables